katemae/esports-modeling/index.md

 ### **The Main Plan** <a name="plan"></a>

-Now that our data cleaned, we can formally outline the goals and plans for our model.
+Now that our data is cleaned, we can formally outline the goals and plans for our model.

 As explained earlier, the **response variable** we will be predicting for is the **class** of a player's champion, which can be one of six classes described above.
-(Note that our `'class'` column has been manually added to the data by webscraping the [League of Legends official website](https://www.leagueoflegends.com/en-us/champions/) for the class of each unique champion).
+(Note that our `'class'` column has been manually added to the data by web scraping the [League of Legends official website](https://www.leagueoflegends.com/en-us/champions/) for the class of each unique champion).
 Because of the varying outcomes there may be,  we have chosen to use a **multiclass classification** by implementing a *random forest classifier*.

 The metric we will be using to evaluate our model will be **F1-Score**.